MHS-20/Cloud-Projects/aws/Imagery/README.md

 6. Update the process state in the database.
 7. Mark the message as done by deleting it from the queue.

+A custom AMI is created with the help of Packer.
+CloudFormation is used to deploy the application.

 ![MISSING IMAGE](Imagery.drawio.png)